dhopp1/llarga/README.md

 - You can persist your corpus if it is large by typing a name other than `temporary` to the `Uploaded corpus name` box.
 This name will then appear as an option under the `Which corpus` dropdown.
 It should be lower case with no spaces or special characters, use underscores for spaces.
 - Then hit the `Process corpus` button.
 This will both process the corpus and then reinitialize the model on this corpus, wait for both to finish.
+- You can clear out old corpora from local files and the database by using `helper/clear_corpus.py`.
+E.g., run the command line in the `helper/` directory, then enter:
+	- `python clear_corpus.py --keep corpus1,corpus1` to delete everything except corpus1 and corpus2
+	- `python clear_corpus.py --remove corpus1,corpus2` to remove only corpus1 and corpus2

 ## Example image
 ![Example image](metadata/example_screen.png)